3liTaha/SICP/README.md

 # SICP
-Solutions to SICP in Scheme, Going at a slow pace in my free time.
+Solutions to SICP in Scheme in my free time.